 Maltem has implemented certain technical and organisational measures to prevent unauthorised access, misuse, disclosure, unauthorised modification, illegal destruction or accidental loss of your personal data.

 However, the communication of personal data (whether directly on the website, by telephone or via the Internet) is never completely risk-free and electronic communication systems cannot be completely protected against sabotage or hacking.
-The Internet is an open and insecure system and Maltem cannot be held responsible for the security of the transfer of personal data carried out via the Internet.
+The Internet is an open, unsecured system and Maltem cannot be held responsible for the security of the transfer of personal data carried out via the Internet.

 What are your rights regarding the processing of your personal data and how can you exercise them?

 You have the right to access your personal data at any time.
-You also have the right to request that the data be corrected, deleted, or to limit or object to the processing of your personal data, as well as the right to request the portability of your data as provided for by the applicable regulations.
+You also have the right to request that your data be rectified, erased, or to limit or object to the processing of your personal data, as well as the right to request the portability of your data as provided for by the applicable regulations.

 Your request must be accompanied by a copy of your identity document and must include your name and full address so that we can correspond with you.
-Your request will be answered as soon as possible and, in any event, within one month of receipt of the request.
+Your request will be answered without undue delay and, in any case, within one month of receipt.
 This period may be extended by two additional months due to the complexity of the request or a large number of requests to be processed by Maltem.
 In this case, you will be promptly informed of the extension of the response time.